jwalkerbg/Unity/README.md

 * unity.h
 * unity_internals.h

-Some test are performed with modules, that were TDD'ed by setjmp/longjmp UNITY and their behavior is the same now.
+Some tests had been performed with modules, that were TDD'ed by setjmp/longjmp UNITY and their behavior is the same now.
 I hope I did not introduced errors.
 Please test this and report any bugs you found.